 What is an eSIM?

 eSIM or Embedded SIM is a digital SIM that allows you to use cellular services from the telecom operator without having to use a physical SIM (Subscriber Identity Module) card.
 That means, there’s no need to insert a physical card into the phone.
-Instead, the telco operator will remotely connect your device with their network and provide you with a mobile number and its services.
+Instead, the telco operator will remotely connect your device to their network and provide you with a mobile number and its services.

 Also, the information on an eSIM is rewritable, meaning you can decide to change your operator with a simple phone call.
 This technology is backed by GSMA which has defined the standards for eSIM worldwide.